FEMessage/create-nuxt-app/README.md

 ## Development

-If you change the generated directory structure, remember running `yarn test:snapshot` to ensure passing the snapshot test on the CI
+If `git push` failed, maybe you change the generated directory structure; then you can run `yarn test:snapshot` to make sure that your pull request can pass CI pipeline.

 [⬆ Back to Top](#table-of-contents)